yatharthsameer/yatharthsameer/README.md

 ## 🥔 About Me

-- Undergraduate student at IIT Kharagpur
+- Undergraduate student at IIT
 - Currently struggling with brushing up data structures and algorithms
 - Have an intermediate taste of working in web dev
 - Open to collaborating in fun projects
-- Trying to organize my mess [here](https://sneaky-potato.github.io/) 🚀

 ---